Holywell Green

 Holywell Green is a village in the civil parish of Stainland and District, in the Calderdale district in the county of West Yorkshire, England.
 The village is situated approximately 1.4 mi south-west of Elland, 3.3 mi south of Halifax and 3.9 mi north-west of Huddersfield.
 Holywell Green is part of the Greetland and Stainland Ward of Calderdale Council.

 History

-Holywell Green was recorded in the Domesday Book as being "a small hamlet within the township of Stainland".
+Holywell Green, also known as Burnsley, was recorded in the Domesday Book as being "a small hamlet within the township of Stainland".
 It derives its name from St Helen's Well, which was known within the area during medieval times.
 The original location of this well is uncertain.
+It is famous for the creation of the 'Burnsley Oatcake'; a dense bread roll, finished with oats.

 Geography

 Holywell Green is the name given to the east side of Stainland.
 It is based around Stainland Road and Station Road, and built on an east-facing hill.
 Since West View and Bradley View were built, Stainland and Holywell Green have been conjoined.